 Interior Design - Module Three

 In this module, you'll choose your own live project for an existing client or an imaginary project of your choice such as a boutique hotel, shop or residential property, and build on the knowledge gained in Modules One and Two.
-Expect to sharpen your drawing, presentation, analytical skills and gain practical advice on how to carry out a professional assignment, as well as develop your understanding of interior design's technical and professional demands...
+Expect to sharpen your drawing, presentation, analytical skills and gain practical advice on how to carry out a professional interior design assignment, as well as develop your understanding of interior design's technical and professional demands...

 Taught by: Lyndall Fernie.